Project

 Actions #4

-Updated by stbuehler about 2 years ago
+Updated by stbuehler almost 3 years ago

 It certainly is a sanity check, and most certainly exactly against processes forwarding env and fds to nested processes.
 So allowing ppid to match by default is not a good idea imho.